 Prompt versioning Manage single-text and message-prompts

-Evals API support Centralized API to manage evaluations
+API support Centralized API to manage data

 Confident AI is the only choice if you want to support all forms of LLM evaluation around one centralized platform.
 These include single & multi-turn, for AI agents, chatbots, and RAG use cases alike.
-Evals are centered around ātest casesā, with LLM traces to follow ā making it approachable for even non-technical stakeholders.

 LangSmith has support for evaluation scores but mainly for traces that are not applicable for all use cases (especially multi-turn), and creates a disconnect for less-technical team members.
+They also don't offer red teaming and simulations - often a deal breaker for teams that don't want to double-pay for multiple vendors.

 Evals on Confident AI is also powered by DeepEval, one of the most popular LLM evaluation framework.
 This means you get access to the same evaluations as Google, Microsoft, and other Big Techs that have adopted DeepEval.